-- One (1) set must be electronically returned no later than two hours after the end of P1, unless the driver is a replacement driver under the provisions of Article 32.4c) in which case two (2) sets must be returned. - iv) One (1) set of medium specification tyres may not be used nor returned before P2.This set and one (1) further set (two sets in total) must be electronically returned no later than two hours after the end of P2 unless: - the driver was replaced in P1 by a driver under the provisions of Article 32.4c) in which case only one (1) set must be returned, - or both P1 and P2 are either declared wet or cancelled, in which case one of these sets may be retained by each driver but must be electronically returned no later than two (2) hours after the end of P3.

-- v) Two (2) further sets must be electronically returned no later than two (2) hours after the end of P3 - ★ j) Once all tyres have been returned electronically after the end of each day of on track activity the appointed tyre supplier will publish a list of the tyres which each driver has available to him for the remainder of the Competition. - Let k) During any free practice session intermediate and wet-weather tyres may only be used after the track has been declared wet by the Race Director, following which intermediate, wet or dry-weather tyres may be used for the remainder of the session. - Unless he has used intermediate or wet-weather tyres during the race, each driver must use at least two different specifications of dry-weather tyres during the race, at least one of which must be a mandatory dry-weather race tyre specification as defined in Article 30.2c)ii).
-Unless a race is suspended and cannot be re-started, failure to comply with this requirement will result in the disqualification of the relevant driver from the race results.
-If the race is suspended and cannot be re-started, thirty (30) seconds will be added to the elapsed time of any driver who was unable to use at least two (2) specifications of dry-weather tyre. - m) If the formation lap is started behind the safety car because of heavy rain (see Article 49), or the sprint session or race is resumed in accordance with Article 58.10a), the use of wetweather tyres until the safety car returns to the pits is compulsory.
+- One (1) set must be electronically returned no later than two hours after the end of P1, unless the driver is a replacement driver under the provisions of Article 32.4c) in which case two (2) sets must be returned. - iv) One (1) set of medium specification tyres may not be used nor returned before P2.This set and one (1) further set (two sets in total) must be electronically returned no later than two hours after the end of P2 unless: - the driver was replaced in P1 by a driver under the provisions of Article 32.4c) in which case only one (1) set must be returned, - or both P1 and P2 are either declared wet or cancelled, in which case one of these sets may be retained by each driver but must be electronically returned no later than two (2) hours after the end of P3. - v) Two (2) further sets must be electronically returned no later than two (2) hours after the end of P3 - j) Once all tyres have been returned electronically after the end of each day of on track activity the appointed tyre supplier will publish a list of the tyres which each driver has available to him for the remainder of the Competition. - buring any free practice session intermediate and wet-weather tyres may only be used after the track has been declared wet by the Race Director, following which intermediate, wet or dry-weather tyres may be used for the remainder of the session. - I) Unless he has used intermediate or wet-weather tyres during the race, each driver must use at least two different specifications of dry-weather tyres during the race, at least one of which must be a mandatory dry-weather race tyre specification as defined in Article m) If the formation lap is started behind the safety car because of heavy rain (see Article 49), or the sprint session or race is resumed in accordance with Article 58.10a), the use of wetweather tyres until the safety car returns to the pits is compulsory.